se-research/video-codec-performance-for-autonomous-driving/README.md

 #### Adding more datasets
 1) Simply put a folder containing the frames in the datasets folder (`video-codec-performance-for-autonomous-driving/datasets`)

+_NOTE_
-_NOTE that only the file format PNG with a resolution of either 2048x1536 (QXGA) or 1392x512 has been tested_
+The frames must be PNGs with a resolution of either 2048x1536 (QXGA) or 1392x512.
+Every frame of in each dataset must have the same resolution.

 #### Run the script
 1. `source ~/py3-environments/coordinator/bin/activate` Activates venv